 You can read more here about the difference between my work and a Justice of the Peace.

-I live in the woods of Charlotte, Vermont with my husband Mark and our cats Tazo and Jamba (but I am not a Crazy Cat Lady).
+I live in the woods of Charlotte, Vermont with my husband Mark and our highly interactive marmalade cat Jamba.